thealphadollar/salvator/README.md

 MAILTO=<notification will be sent to this address>
 ```

+You also need to [enable access to less secure apps](https://support.google.com/a/answer/6260879?hl=en) in your GMail account (the
+client only supports sending from gmail accounts).

 You can also create a `.env` file in the `salvator` folder with the above mentioned environment variables.

 Salvator can be launched manually using the commands,